Here and there I have information about the Pater Familias but not yet a text solely dedicated to him.

 The man we are talking about is ‘grandpa’.
 His baptismal names vary a bit.
 Sometimes his initials are F.O.H.R., sometimes F.O.R.H. and sometimes F.O.H.

 According to a family genealogy that I got Franz Otto was born on 24 February 1856 in Schöppingen, Germany, only a few kilometers passed the Dutch border.
 Other sources, such as the public archives from Amsterdam have him listed as being born on 25 February.
 Franz’ Otto’s father was also called Franz.
 The name runs in the family!
-For all Franz’s goes that every ones in a while the writing Frans is used.
+For all Franz’s goes that every once in a while the writing Frans is used.
 (For senior one time Frantz, but I think this is a setting error.)